Down Payment for a House in 2026: How Much You Actually Need

 FHA, VA, and conventional minimums

 Conventional loans are the standard non-government-backed mortgage.
-Minimum down is 3% for first-time buyers under conforming loan limits ($766,550 in 2026 for most counties, higher in expensive areas).
-Requires good credit (typically 620+, with best rates at 740+) and DTI under 43-45%.
-PMI required below 20% down, drops off automatically at 22% equity.
+Minimum down is 3% for first-time buyers under the 2026 FHFA conforming loan limit of $806,500 (higher in high-cost counties).
+Lenders typically want a 620+ credit score, with the best rates at 740+, and DTI under 43–45%.
+PMI is required below 20% down; under the federal Homeowners Protection Act, PMI must drop off automatically at 78% LTV based on the original amortization schedule.

-USDA loans are zero-down loans for properties in eligible rural and some suburban areas.
-Income limits apply (typically 115% of area median income or below).
-Funding fees and annual fees apply but are usually lower than FHA.
+USDA loans are zero-down loans for properties in eligible rural and some suburban areas under USDA Rural Development's Single Family Housing Guaranteed Loan Program.
+Income limits typically cap at 115% of area median income.
+Upfront and annual guarantee fees apply but are usually lower than FHA's MIP.

-Jumbo loans finance properties above conforming loan limits.
-Standards are stricter (10-20% down typical, 700+ credit, lower DTI requirements).
-Available for high-priced markets where conforming limits aren't enough.
+Jumbo loans finance properties above the FHFA conforming limit.
+Standards are stricter (10–20% down typical, 700+ credit, lower DTI) since they sit outside Fannie/Freddie eligibility.

 For comparing scenarios across loan types, our mortgage calculator handles different down payment percentages and shows the PMI impact across the loan types.